 Moderators, panelists, presenters, and all participants are encouraged to submit an abstract of their current work for the Research and Practice Highlights section of the Workshop notebook.
 All Workshop participants receive correspondence regarding how to submit an abstract of their current work.
+Submission form will be available soon.

 The audience will include academics, practitioners, and policymakers with diverse backgrounds, experience, and knowledge.
 Because of this diversity, it will be helpful to define any legal and technical terms and avoid the use of acronyms.